Festus Akinbusoye: 2023 Mid Bedfordshire by-election and PCC re-election campaign

 Following the resignation of MP Nadine Dorries, Akinbusoye was selected by the Conservative Party as their candidate in the 2023 Mid Bedfordshire by-election.
 He lost to Labour candidate Alistair Strathern.

 In January, Akinbusoye announced on the Andy Collins BBC Three Counties Radio show that he would not be seeking selection for the next parliamentary election, and would seek re-election for a second term as Bedfordshire's PCC.
 He was unsuccessful in the resulting contest, losing to Labour candidate John Tizard.

+Westminster City councillor

+In May 2026 Akinbusoye contested and won the local council seat of Abbey Road on Westminster City Council, where Conservatives gained overall control of the council from Labour.
+Akinbusoye defeated incumbent Alan Mendoza (Reform) who defected from the Conservatives in November 2025.
+In September 2026, Akinbusoye announced that he had applied to be the Conservative Party candidate for the upcoming 2028 London Mayoral Election.

 Personal life

-Akinbusoye lives in the Bedfordshire with his family.
+Akinbusoye lives in Bedfordshire with his family.
 He revealed that he is a "single father who has raised young children over a decade into very successful young adults, endured the teenage years with some remnant of sanity", and is a member of The Church of Jesus Christ of Latter-day Saints.
 Akinbusoye also runs a facilities management business which employs 50 staff across England, Scotland and Wales.

-Akinbusoye has stated that he owes his success in business to the help he received from The Prince's Trust aged 22 while growing up in East London.
+Akinbusoye has stated that he owes his success in business to the help he received from The Prince's Trust aged 23 while growing up in East London.